 Cagliari has some of the best accommodation options in Sardinia.
 Here’s a small selection of them:

 - T Hotel has large comfortable rooms, a fantastic reception area, a bistro and a great cocktail bar.
 It’s a favorite of locals too.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Antico Corso Charme is a fantastic boutique hotel in the heart of the city.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hostel Marina is in the heart of the city and a great option for backpackers.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Check out my post A Guide To Hotels In Cagliari: Where To Stay In Sardinia’s Capital.